micwallace/wallacepos/README.md

 WallacePOS uses the power of the modern web to provide an easy to use & extensible POS system.

-It's with standard POS hardware including receipt printers, cashdraws and barcode scanners.
+It supports standard POS hardware including receipt printers, cashdraws and barcode scanners.

 With a rich administration dashboard and reporting features, WallacePOS brings benefits to managers and staff alike.